godspeedsystems/gs-documentation/docs/microservices-framework/telemetry/overview.md

 ### 1. Enable/disable observability
 You can [enable/disable OTel](../CLI.md/#otel) in Godspeed.

-### 2. Configurations of OTel endpoints
-You can [configure](./configuration.md) various OTel endpoints in Godspeed.

-### 3. Add custom traces, logs and metrics in the workflows
+### 2. Custom traces, logs and metrics in the workflows
 You can add [custom traces, logs and metrics](./custom-metrics-logs-traces.md) in Godspeed workflows.